tapyu/algorithms/gnss/gnss-data-processing/README.md

 - [GNSS Format Descriptions (gFD) Quiz prepared by gAGE][5]
 - [GNSS Tutorials][6]
 - [gLAB]
-  - **Caveat**: The gLAB installation process is not an easy task.
-On the one hand, the GUI part of [the gLAB version availabe along with the GNSS tutorial material (v5.2.0)][1] didn't work on Linux, but it contains the computational homeworks.
-On the other hand, the latest version of gLAB at the time of writing it (v5.5.1) worked perfectly on Linux, but it didn't have the computational homeworks, only the source code.
-Moreover, the directory structure of both versions is completely different.
-You can find the download link for all gLAB versions [here][6].
+  - **Caveat**: Any version of the gLAB software can be downloaded [here][6].
+However, in none of these links you will obtain the tutorial datafiles.
+Such a material is packaged in the [GNSS tutoral link][1], together with the gLAB source code in a tarball file (see `Software and Data Files [Linux]` for Linux).
+On the one hand, at the time I am writing it (April 2024) , the gLAB source code packaged in this tarball is the version 5.2, which didn't work on Linux.
+On the other hand, the latest version of gLAB at the time of writing it (v5.5.1) worked perfectly on Linux.

-    Therefore, in order to create a straightfoward path to use gLAB with the computation homeworks, I've created a git submodule at `./gLAB/`, which contains both the version v5.5.1 for Linux and the tutorial material.
-In the future, newer versions may be easier to install it and `./gLAB/` will no longer be necessary.
+    Therefore, in order to create a straightfoward path to use any gLAB version with the computation homeworks, I've created a git submodule at `./gLAB/`, which contains both the version v5.5.1 for Linux and the tutorial material.

 [Jaume Sanz Subirana]: https://gage.upc.edu/en/personnel/permanent-staff/jaume.sanz
 [Guillermo Gonzalez Casado]: https://gage.upc.edu/en/personnel/permanent-staff/dr-guillermo-gonzalez-casado